Cloud Training

 Using Platform Datasets

-Train with datasets stored on the Platform:
+Train with datasets stored on the platform using the ul:// URI format:

-yolo train model=yolo26n.pt data=ul://username/datasets/my-dataset epochs=100
+yolo train model=yolo26n.pt data=ul://username/datasets/my-dataset epochs=100 \

 The ul:// URI format automatically downloads and configures your dataset.
+The model is automatically linked to the dataset on the platform (see Using Platform Datasets).

 Billing